Fantom-Factory/afGamepad/readme.md

 Later versions of `Gamepad` may brake the .jars out into their own pods, but for now they're exploded into `afGamepad.pod`.

 Note that due to how `purejavahidapi` is compiled, Gamepad is only compatible with JDK 8 or later.

+## Compatibility

+Note that the following controllers do not register as USB HID devices and hence are not compatible with the Gamepad library:

+- Official XBox One Wireless Controller

 ## TODO